St. Norbert College (Perth): Campus

 In 2009, with the introduction of Year 7 students planned for 2010, the Br Patrick Doolan Learning Centre was built.
 This building was designed around contemporary pedagogical practices and provides five learning areas, an open area, the Forum, staff facilities and a Reading Room attached to the Prémontré Library.
-The Canteen was demolished to make way for this Centre and a new Cafe 135@Treasure, was established in what was previously the ‘sewing room’.
-The Café is self-service and provides healthy eating options for students before school and during student breaks.
-A new Design and Technology: Textiles Studio is now located in Xanten House and enables students to complete all aspects of textile design and construction comfortably.
-It also provides for the Design Studio (2011) and Design Room (2011).
+The Canteen was demolished to make way for this Centre and a new Cafe 135@Treasure, was established in what was previously the 'sewing room'.

+A new Design and Technology: Textiles Studio is now located in Xanten House, which houses the Design Studio (2011) and Design Room (2011).

-An extensive shade structure outside Cafe 135, total refurbishments of the current exterior courts, construction of one new court and major works to the swimming pool storage facilities and pump house were also completed in 2009.
+A shade structure outside Cafe 135, refurbishments of the current exterior courts, construction of one new court and major works to the swimming pool storage facilities and pump house were also completed in 2009.

 In 2010 the Cappenburg and the Floreffe Trade Training Centre were completed.
-The Cappenburg Centre has provided contemporary 21st century technology and learning spaces for students of language.
-The Trade Training Centre provides training in the area of plumbing and painting and decorating in partnership with MBA Skills.
+The Cappenburg Centre has provided contemporary 21st century technology and learning spaces for students of different language backgrounds.
+The Trade Training Centre provides training in the areas of plumbing, painting and decorating in partnership with MBA Skills.

-In 2011, attention to student comfort prompted the development of Ricvera Court adjacent to the Café, Gilbert Court adjacent to the Fr Peter O’Reilly Centre and Isfrid Place behind the Centre with facilities to ‘build community’.
-In 2011, courtyards have been named to capture Norbertine Saints: Ludolph, Gilbert, Adrian, James, Hugh and Isfrid provide an enduring connection to our Norbertine heritage.
-Sayn Court gives place to an ancient Norbertine community.
+In 2011, developments of Ricvera Court adjacent to the Café, Gilbert Court adjacent to the Fr Peter O'Reilly Centre and Isfrid Place behind the Centre began.
+In 2011, courtyards were renamed after Norbertine Saints: Ludolph, Gilbert, Adrian, James, Hugh and Isfrid, with the intention to provide the school with an enduring connection to its Norbertine heritage.

-A Capital Development Plan was agreed upon in 2015, and the following year a new Performing Arts Centre was built as part of this plan.
+A Capital Development Plan was agreed upon in 2015, and the following year a new Performing Arts Centre was built.
 The work included an extension of the Xanten Theatre, and was completed in early 2017.
 The new building includes a dance studio that doubles as a green room, a music classroom with multiple practice rooms, dressing rooms, and an external amphitheatre for outdoor performances.